Luis Alberto Lopez: Lopez vs. Warrington

 Lopez challenged the reigning IBF featherweight champion Josh Warrington on 10 December 2022, at the First Direct Arena in Leeds, England.
 He won the fight by majority decision.
 Judges Mike Fitzgerald and Adam Height scored the fight 115–113 in favor of Lopez, while judge Howard Foster scored it an even 114–114 draw.
 Lopez complained of what he perceived to be dirty tactics from Warrington in the post-fight interview, stating: "He even hit me on my legs.
 I don’t think the referee did his job in protecting the fighters tonight".
 Aside from suffering a cut above his left eye due to a headbutt, it was furthermore revealed after the fight that Lopez had fractured his left thumb during the bout.

 Lopez vs. Conlan

-Lopez is scheduled to make his maiden title defense against the one-time WBA (Regular) featherweight title challenger Michael Conlan on 27 May 2023.
+Lopez was booked to make his maiden title defense against Michael Conlan on 27 May 2023, at the SSE Arena in Belfast, Northern Ireland.
+He won the fight by a fifth-round knockout.
+Lopez floored his opponent with a right uppercut, which prompted Conlan's corner to immediately throw in the towel, as they judged their fighter to have take too much damage.

+Lopez vs. Gonzalez

+Lopez was booked to make a voluntary title defense of his IBF championship against Joet Gonzalez on September 15, 2023, at the American Bank Center in Corpus Christi, Texas.
+He retained the title by unanimous decision, with scores of 118–110, 117–111 and 116–112.

+Lopez vs. Abe

+Lopez was scheduled to make the third defense of his IBF featherweight title against Reiya Abe on March 2, 2024 in Verona, New York.
+He won the fight by TKO in the eighth round.

+Lopez vs. Leo

+Lopez made the fourth defense of his IBF featherweight title against Angelo Leo at Tingley Coliseum in Albuquerque, New Mexico on August 10, 2024.
+Lopez lost the fight and his IBF title by knockout in the tenth round.

+Lopez vs. Montoya

+Lopez made his return against Eduardo Montoya at Palenque del Fex in Mexicali, Mexico on March 29th, 2025.
+He won the fight by KO in the first round.